intelligentnode/docs/intellidocs/docs/npm/controllers/embedding.md

 // prepare the input
 const textsToEmbed = ["This is a sentence.", "Exploring AI capabilities with IntelliNode."];

-// generate and peint embeddings embedModel.getEmbeddings(textsToEmbed).then(embeddings => console.log(embeddings)).catch(err => console.error(err));
+// generate and print embeddings embedModel.getEmbeddings(textsToEmbed).then(embeddings => console.log(embeddings)).catch(err => console.error(err));
 ```